JamesTheBard/mos6502/README.md

 | :heavy_check_mark: | | `SBX` | 1 | Completed |
 | :heavy_check_mark: | | `SLO` | 7 | Completed |
 | :heavy_check_mark: | | `SRE` | 7 | Completed |

+## Testing

+The project uses `pytest` to run through all of the tests in the `tests` directory.
+This is currently the sole external dependency of the project, and can be installed `poetry install`.

+To run all of the tests, simply run `pytest` at the root of the repository.